jtaenzer/LV_TechChallenge/README.md

 python accuracy_assessment.py -n <num_words> -d <max_distance> -t <tests>
 ```

+The same simplifications made to the text during training are also made to the testing data before measuring P(W|d).

-Plots produced with -w 20 -d 10 -t 500 can be found in the plots directory and are also included below.
+Plots produced with -w 20 -d 15 -t 10000 can be found in the plots directory and are also included below.

 Aside from the plots, my accuracy assessment won't be quantitative, because it can be summed up fairly
 quickly: This approach did not produce accurate results!
 There are some interesting trends

 - The model over-predicts the frequency of the most common words (with the exception of 'i', which I mentioned above),
 before turning over and under-predicting the frequency of less common words.
-That happens around the eight most common
+That happens around the eighth most common
 word ('yupela') and is quite distinct.

-- The decay of P(W|d) with increasing d, measured from the test data is quite clear for the more common words (e.g. see the plots for
+- The decay of P(W|d) with increasing d, measured from the test data is quite clear for the more common words
-'i', 'na', 'bilong', 'ol').
-Starting from around the 7th most common word ('man') we start to see fluctuations from the expected behavior that I would guess are
+(e.g. see the plots for 'i', 'na', 'bilong', 'ol').
+Starting from around the 7th most common word ('man') we start to
-caused by lack of statistics in the test data.
+see fluctuations from the expected behavior that I would assume are caused by lack of statistics in the test data.

-As I mentioned above, the NN never predicts 'i' as the next word token, I include the plot for completeness anyway.

 ![i](https://github.com/jtaenzer/LV_TechChallenge/blob/master/plots/i.png "i.png")